-The Risk Analytics & Infrastructure CoE designs frameworks, develops risk models and tools and implements standardised infrastructure for risk management across the Group.
+The Risk Analytics & Infrastructure CoE designs frameworks, validates credit risk models and tools and implements standardised infrastructure for risk management across the Group.

-b) Market Risk CoE
+Market Risk CoE

 The Market Risk CoE recommends the framework and policies for the independent assessment, measurement and monitoring of market risk.
-This is operationalized through the review of treasury positions versus limits, performing mark-to-market valuation, calculating Value at Risk and market risk capital as well as performing stress testing.
+This is operationalized through the review of treasury positions versus limits, performing mark-to-market valuation, calculating Value-at-Risk and market risk capital as well as performing stress testing.

-c) Operational Risk CoE
+Operational Risk CoE

 The Operational Risk CoE ensures the first line of defence manages their operational risk by providing an operational risk framework that enables them to identify, assess, manage and report their operational risks.
-The team also provides constructive challenge and assessment to the first line of defence's execution of the operational risk framework.
+The team also provides constructive challenge and assessment to the first line of defence's execution of the operational risk framework and act as a consultant with the Group in providing operational risk expertise and reporting to senior management.